lekoder/ktl/README.md

 * It returns verbatim string if there is no data.
 * Template caching is out of it's scope.
 You can cache parsers if you like.
 * Escaping string is also out of it's scope.

+### How does it work?

+Ktl works by parsing supplied template to a function, which can be called with an object to return parsed string.
+This is one of fastest methods of templating and allows pre-parsing of templates at compile time.
+You can easly save parsers by calling `.toString()` on generated function.

 ## Alternatives